IlyaLab/gssnng/README.md

 # Instructions

-1. Read in a AnnData object using scanpy (an h5ad file).
+1. Read in an AnnData object using scanpy (an h5ad file).

 2. Get gene sets formatted as a .gmt file.